 2. He was more than a horror writer

-While Poe may perhaps be most well-known for his tales of the macabre, he left his mark on the literary world in multiple other ways as well.
+While Poe may perhaps be most well-known for tales of the macabre (like the three horror stories featured in this Edgar Allan Poe wall art), he left his mark on the literary world in multiple other ways as well.
 Not only was Edgar Allan Poe credited as one of the first writers to pen short stories, but he invented the modern detective story, and helped innovate the science fiction genre too!

 3. He was named after a Shakespeare character

 Artistic blood seemed to run in Edgar Allan Poe's family.
 Both his parents were actors, and his brother and sister went on to become a poet and a penmanship teacher, respectively.